ekumenlabs/terminus/tools/rndf_visualizer/README.md

 ## RNDF visualizer

-Generates a .ppm file for a given RNDF file.
+Generates a .ppm or .svg file for a given RNDF file.

+This project depends on:

+- simple_svg_1.0.0

 ### How to compile it